 Babies and children only need a very small amount of salt in their diet.
 Up until 6 months of age, babies will get the right amount of both sodium and chloride from their breast milk or first infant formula.
 When you start to introduce solid foods, from around 6 months, you won’t need to add any salt when cooking or at the table.

-In the UK, adults are consuming around 8.1g of salt a- day, which is about a third more than the maximum recommendation.
+In the UK, adults are consuming around 8.4g of salt a- day, which is about a third more than the maximum recommendation.

 Let’s take a look at the salt recommendations:

 Even if you don’t add salt when cooking, or at the table, it’s still possible to have too much.
-Here is where we get most of our salt:
+Here is where we get most of our salt intake from: